Skip to Main Content

 Format and Occasion

-The address is 2610 N Cannon Drive, Chicago, IL 60614, inside Lincoln Park.
+The address is 2610 N Cannon Dr, Chicago, IL 60614, inside Lincoln Park.
 Arriving on foot from the surrounding neighbourhood or via a short detour from the lakefront path is the obvious approach; the walk through the park sets the tone for the meal in a way that arriving by car does not.
-Google review data shows a rating of 4.6 across 614 reviews, which, at this price tier and format, indicates a consistently satisfied audience rather than casual drop-in traffic.
+Google review data shows a rating of 4.7 across 650 reviews.

 How North Pond Compares on Logistics